 —Leon Graves, Former VT Commissioner of Agriculture

 The State has developed innovated programs to maintain the working landscape.
-Twenty years ago, a coalition of affordable housing, conservation and historic preservation advocates sounded the alarm about the changing character of Vermont’s working landscape.
+Thirty years ago, a coalition of affordable housing, conservation and historic preservation advocates sounded the alarm about the changing character of Vermont’s working landscape.
 In response, the Legislature passed the Vermont Housing and Conservation Trust Fund Act in 1987.
-Over the past twenty years, nearly $200 million has been awarded for housing and conservation projects.
-This investment in Vermont communities has resulted in the conservation of over 363,348 acres of land and the creation of 8,358 units of affordable housing.
+Over the past thirty years, nearly $311 million has been awarded for housing and conservation projects.
+This investment in Vermont communities has resulted in the conservation of over 387,700 acres of land and created affordable homes and apartments to house more than 30,000 Vermonters.